This page helps you to learn about the simple past tense and how it is used in our life.

 Positive ‘Wh’ Questions with other verbs in the Simple Past Tense

-It’s very to make negative questions of the verb to be and other verbs.
-You just require to add the word ‘NOT‘ in the question.
+It’s very easy to make negative questions using the verb to be and other verbs in the simple past tense.
+You are just required to add the word ‘NOT‘ in the question.

 Negative Questions of the verb to be in the Simple Past Tense

 Negative Questions of other verbs in the Simple Past Tense